 Hands-on Gear Review

-Cons: Low battery life, expensive, Reactive technology can be frustrating
+Cons: Low battery life, expensive, reactive technology can be frustrating

-The RXP casts a very high power beam that we measured at 110 meters compared to only 53 meters for the Revolt.
-However, that is a little misleading since the only way to get a 110 meter beam is to hold down a button with one hand.
+The RXP casts a very high power beam that we measured at 102 meters compared to only 56 meters for the Revolt.
+However, that is a little misleading since the only way to get a 102 meter beam is to hold down a button with one hand.
 Take your hand off this button, which is how most poeople will operate the light most of the time, and the ReVolt and RXP are roughly equal maximum beam distance.

 At 112 grams (4 ounces), the RXP is about 25% heavier than the most of the Tikka line and 13% heavier than the ReVolt.
-It is not heavy, but its not quite the size you through in your pants pocket and forget about.
+It is not heavy, but its not quite the size you throw in your pants pocket and forget about.
 It is much lighter than the NAO and makes you wonder why you would pay more for the heavier NAO which has much shorter battery life.

 Ease of Use